Plans revealed for new global tournament

 Six Nations and Sanzaar organisers said there would be a "transparent selection process" to choose two more teams from the southern hemisphere to ensure there are six from each.

-Although no format has been confirmed, reports suggest the northern hemisphere Six Nations sides will be in one group, with the southern sides in the other.

-Teams from the north would travel south for three Tests in July and then host three games in November.
+Although no format has been confirmed, reports suggest teams from the north would travel south for three Tests in July and then host three games in November.

 The Six Nations would remain in its current February-March position on the calendar and the Rugby Championship would still be played in August-September.